Finding The Ascended Masters and Church Universal and Triumphant

 People who do believe in reincarnation also understand that what we fear often returns to us in subsequent lifetimes so we can resolve our psychology.
 Thus it appeared that somehow I knew I would have sons.
 I was blessed with three sons, one right after the other, before I had any daughters.
 Another fear I had I always believed stemmed from a past life.
 From an infant I had fear of the sea and my mother told me that I used to start crying as soon as we would go on the dock to get on our boat.
 As I grew up I had a deathly fear of storms with lightning, but encountering a storm on the sea was the worst.

-My father had a forty foot sailboat and she was very seaworthy.
+My father had a forty foot sailboat (pictured to the left) and she was very seaworthy.
 He also was a very good sailor and loved the sea and had no fear of the ocean.
 While we were on a sailing vacation when I was about ten one day he decided to avoid the afternoon storms that would roll in from the Gulf of Mexico and this time he would head out and go around the storm as to avoid spending the afternoons anchored or at a dock.
 We ended up in the middle of the storm far out in the Gulf when the storm came upon us.
 I was terrified.

 Then at some point we lost our rudder and then I lost it.
 The waves were high and watching the boat being tossed and turned by rogue large waves while having no way to steer the boat in my mind was surely the end of our lives ending with the boat capsizing.
 We were also taking on water as the bilge pump could not pump out the water as fast as we were taking it on.
 So my father sent my sister below to bail the water out.
 For the one and only time in my life I got hysterical and my father sent me below deck to lay in my bunk.
 It was then I tried to make a deal with God.
 I asked God if he would save us from drowning I would be good the rest of my life!
 Of course I received no answer back or had any idea God would accept my plea and terms, but I tried out of desperation.
 My father put out a rope and pail on our stern as a drag to keep us in a certain direction and then he devised some sort of pin to replace the one that had broken on the rudder, all while we were being tossed and turned.
 I have never been so terrified as I was that day.
 Consequently, my mother never wanted to go on any more vacations on the boat, she did not know how to swim.
 We all had life jackets on and she tied us all together with a rope until we had to separate to go below.
 I still went out sailing after that, but I always grew tense when I spotted a storm cloud on the horizon.

 Then when I was about fifteen I found a book on my father's chest of drawers.
 It was an Edgar Cayce book by Jess Stearn called "The Sleeping Prophet".
 It was the year the book came out and maybe someone had given the book to my father as it was not his type of reading.
 My father was not religious, he did not believe in reincarnation, at least he never spoke to us that he did.
 He rarely read books, mostly the newspaper and his magazines about boats and boating.
-He was a boat builder and boats was his world.
+He was a boat builder and boats were his world.
 He was not interested in natural healing either.
 There were six printings of the book one year later so it must have been a popular book.

 The book went on to affirm my belief in reincarnation, while Cayce's readings for people in his self-induced trance provided unusual methods of healing for people.
 With my interest in natural healing I could not put the book down.
 Case after case he would diagnose the cause of people's illness with only their name and location, and then give them directions on what to do to heal themselves.
 Cayce's readings introduced such esoteric terms as "higher self", "channeling" and "Akashic Records".